What is Science of rockets?

 Science, technology, engineering, and mathematics (STEM) skills are the foundation on which industries and economies of the future will thrive.
 However, in many countries, there is a decline in school and university students studying these skills.
 The HAILI Rocket STEM program aims to build student confidence and interest – by literally showing them they don’t need to be a rocket scientist to understand rockets.
 The HAILI Rocket STEM Program gives students practical application across a wide range of STEM fields including pneumatic, hydraulic, and electrical systems and much more.
 Rocket technology is used across many industries, including drones, robotics, and aerospace.
 Overall, through the HAILI Rocket STEM Program, the aim is to provide students with a launchpad to breakdown the silos in STEM and effortlessly combine a wide variety of STEM skills to create actionable and practical outcomes.

 HAILI Rocket STEM Program - The Benefits

 The HAILI Rocket STEM Program encourages students to investigate ‘WHY’ something is, and not take what is presented on face value.
 Students are given tasks which require the use of evidence-based practice and innovation on core ideas through improved design.
 The primary goal is to encourage critical thinking through tasks that not only inspire them to greatness, but also give them the life long-skills needed to follow any passion.

 Students learn they don’t need to be the smartest person in the room to have great ideas and that anyone can enter industry.

 Improving confidence & overcoming a fear of failure

-The HAILI Rocket for High Schools - Launches in 2020
+The HAILI Rocket Motor for High Schools - Launches in 2021

-To learn more about the HAILI Rocket school program and how to join the waiting list, click on the link below to download an information booklet.
+To learn more about the HAILI Rocket STEM Program and how to join the waiting list, click on the link below to download an information booklet.